Frances Albrier and Civil Rights Activism in Berkeley

 Longfellow School Education Project

-Donna Graves will work with Longfellow 8th grade history teacher, Jesse Luxford, to create a curriculum unit about Albrier and her civil rights activism for students in U.S. history courses.
+Donna Graves will work with Longfellow history teachers to create a curriculum unit about Albrier and her civil rights activism for students in U.S. history courses.
 Bringing Albrier’s story to Longfellow students will be a rich teaching tool, not only because of her activism in the school’s neighborhood, but also because of her deep personal ties to Longfellow School as a parent and as the leading force behind a campaign that led BUSD to hire its first African American teacher at Longfellow in 1943.
 Students will use Albrier’s oral history and additional materials at UC Berkeley’s Bancroft Library to investigate this local hero and to gain deeper understanding about how historians consider the past.
 The curriculum unit will frame Albrier’s life and activism in ways that inspire student dialogue about civil rights issues and activism in their own lives.
 The intention is to offer the curriculum materials developed by this project to all interested BUSD 8th grade history teachers.
-Graves and Luxford have met to begin planning for this curriculum unit, which will be offered in Spring 2006.

 As part of her research for the project, Community + History: Frances Albrier and Social Change in South Berkeley, Donna Graves has gathered stories and photos from community elders that describe growing up in the San Pablo Park/Longfellow School neighborhood.